radixdlt/Ignition/README.md

 ### Package Dependencies

 To run a prototype of Ignition either all or some of the Ociswap, Caviarnine, and Defiplaza packages are required.
-Of course, these packages do not come in a default instantiation of the `TestRunner` or the `TestEnvironment` since they are third-party packages.
+Of course, these packages do not come in a default instantiation of the `LedgerSimulator` or the `TestEnvironment` since they are third-party packages.
 Additionally, all of these exchanges are closed source (except for DefiPlaza) which means that the package can not be compiled from source.
 In light of that, how could a prototype be built that integrates Ignition with these exchanges if their packages are not available for local testing?

 These packages are actually all available in one place: on the ledger.
-One way to get those packages and use them for local testing is to dump their substates from ledger and then flash them onto the substate database of a local test database that can then be used with the `TestRunner` or the `TestEnvironment`.
+One way to get those packages and use them for local testing is to dump their substates from ledger and then flash them onto the substate database of a local test database that can then be used with the `LedgerSimulator` or the `TestEnvironment`.

 The [`package-dumper`](./tools/package-dumper/) tool does precisely that: given the path to the database of a node and a package address it recursively finds all substates that the package needs and dumps them to the file system.
 The dumped file could then be flashed onto a local database making these packages locally available.